moveparaguay

 Cars, motorcycles, and the 10-year age cap.

-Paraguay caps imports of used passenger cars at 10 model-years old (Decree 7866/2017 + amendments).
+Paraguay caps imports of used passenger cars at 10 model-years old under Ley 4333/2011 (which amended Art.
+1 of Ley 2018/2002).
 For motorcycles the cap is 5 years.
 Brand-new cars carry no age limit but the duty math hurts.
-Most relocators sell at origin and buy in Paraguay — the local used-car market is deep and dollarised.
+Most relocators sell at origin and buy in Paraguay — the local used-car market is deep and dollarised, and you can exchange your home driver's licence once you have a cédula.

 • Used passenger car (≤10 yrs old)